Achieving Peak Performance

 Achieving peak performance involves the developing the capabilities and mindset of the individual and creating an environment in which the individual can flourish.
 Too often, we get caught in the dichotomy - the individual or the environment - when in reality both are critical to peak performance.

-This question stuck with me throughout my career.
+This question stuck has with me throughout my career.
 I began noticing how physical and social environments affect learning and performance.
-I applied many of the principles of sports psychology to create a culture shift at work: when the instructors loved coming to work, the kids loved coming to class, and the program's profitability soared.
+I applied many of the principles of sports psychology to create a culture shift within the athletic programs I managed: when the instructors loved coming to work, the kids loved coming to class, and the program's profitability soared.